Chrasmus/SDCN_Dec17_T1_P4_Advanced_Lane_Finding/README.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-To identify the lane pixels, I used a histogram on the lower half of the image using `np.sum(...)`, see testing in code cell no. 17 and actual implementation in the pipeline in my function `slide_windows(...)` in code cell no. 18.
-The lanes are where the two spikes are.
+To identify the lane pixels, I used a histogram on the lower half of the image using `np.sum(...)`, see testing in code cell no. 19 and actual implementation in the pipeline in my function `slide_windows(...)` in code cell no. 21.
+The lanes are where the two spikes are located.

 ![alt text][histogram]